mychan152000/coding-blog/content/pages/about.md

 ---
 title: About Mee
 template: about-template
-profile_image: /media/profile-image.jpg
+profile_image: /media/koder.png
 ---

-# Hi, I'm John Doe
+# Hi, I'm Koder

-This website is a live example of a Gatsby Starter — it's not a real blog.
-People using this starter may want to add some information to this page about them or their business.
+Hello and welcome to Koder's blog, my personal space for all things code.
+I'm here to share my experiences as I navigate the vast world of coding.
+Expect lots of trial, error, and Aha! moments as I delve into new programming languages, frameworks, and more.
+This blog is a record of my journey and hopefully, a helpful companion for fellow coding enthusiasts who are also finding their way.
+Join me as we learn, grow, and code together.